chef/chef-web-docs/content/api_chef_server.md

 </tr>
 <tr class="even">
 <td><code>X-Ops-Content-Hash</code></td>
 <td>For API Version 1.
 The result of the SHA-1 hash of the request body encoded using Base64.
-Base64 encoding should have line breaks every 60 characters.</td>
+Base64 encoding should have line breaks every 60 characters.</br>
-<td>For API Version 1.3.
+For API Version 1.3.
 The result of the SHA-256 hash of the request body encoded using Base64.
 Base64 encoding should have line breaks every 60 characters.</td>
 </tr>
 <tr class="odd">
 <td><code>X-Ops-Server-API-Version</code></td>